 Sustainability Office Team

-Geory joined SIU as sustainability coordinator in the fall 2015 semester and is proud to be a Saluki!
+Geory joined SIU in the fall of 2015 and is proud to be a Saluki!
 She is supported by an enthusiastic team of undergraduate and graduate students, and has also started a new Fellows program with unpaid interns.
 She says that her office team's enthusiasm is "a nod to our students' passion for transdisciplinary problem solving and making our future a little brighter."
 Her diverse background includes volunteer work with the Peace Corps in Nicaragua, a corporate career with Starbucks Coffee, employment as an outdoor educator, and volunteer and travel opportunities in the United States and beyond.
 Through those experiences she grew to understand the three pillars of sustainability: economy, environment, and society.
 Geory traces the roots of her passion for sustainability to the southern Indiana farm where she was raised, the Hoosier National Forest that surrounded her during childhood, and the balanced upbringing provided by her practical engineer father and her passionate biologist mother.
 Geory earned an MBA in Sustainability and Social Change from Clark University in Worcester, Mass., and completed her Bachelor's degree in Journalism with a concentration in Environmental Studies at Indiana University in Bloomington, Ind.

 Sustainability Program Coordinator: Karen Schauwecker